PetToyCo/reviews/README.md

 2. In your proxy's index.html file, make sure there is this tag:
 <div id="REVIEWS_ATTACH_POINT"></div>
 Without this tag, the Reviews module will not be able to mount itself in the DOM.
+3. The proxy server's valid urls must include the search param ?itemID="value 100 to 199 without the quotes."

-3. You will also need the following CDN links posted ABOVE the tag in step 2:
+4. You will also need the following CDN links posted ABOVE the tag in step 2:
 <script crossorigin src="https://unpkg.com/react@16/umd/react.production.min.js"></script>
 <script crossorigin src="https://unpkg.com/react-dom@16/umd/react-dom.production.min.js"></script>
 <script crossorigin src="https://cdnjs.cloudflare.com/ajax/libs/axios/0.19.2/axios.min.js"></script>